 SkinCeuticals Hydra Balm

-This hydrating occlusive ointment addresses traumatized and severely dry skin, so it’s a great pick if your complexion is prone to irritations.
+This hydrating ointment addresses traumatized and severely dry skin, so it’s a great pick if your complexion is prone to irritation.
 It’s made with a base of pure petrolatum to form a barrier that seals moisture in, plus aloe and bisabolol to relieve dry patches and calm roughness.
 Besides, it’s infused with rosehip oil and squalane, known for their regenerative and hydration-locking properties.
 Now you know why SkinCeuticals Hydra Balm is worth the first spot on the best occlusive moisturizer list.

 Elta MD Intense Moisturizer